WeijunCheah/Team_5_MiniProject/README.md

 ## Description
 - The amount of budget bank companies spend on their marketing campaign increases every year, hence we would like to make use of the budget effectively.
 - Increase the effectiveness of the Bank Marketing Campaign by focusing on target clients to avoid unecessary spending.
-- We aim to analyze the festures of customers that subscribe to term deposits, as well as to predict whether a customer would made a deposit in future similar marketing campaigns by looking at their demographics.
+- We aim to analyze the common features of customers that subscribe to term deposits, as well as to predict whether a customer would made a deposit in future similar marketing campaigns by looking at their demographics.

 ## Problem Statement
 - What are the characteristics of the potential customers that would likely to make a term deposit?